Mixed legal system of Roman-Dutch civil law, English common law, and customary law

 Arbitration

-South Africa recently reformed its arbitration law with the enactment of the International Arbitration Act 15, 2017 (the IAA), which commenced on 20 December 2017.
-South Africa now has two principal arbitration regimes.
-Domestic arbitrations are regulated by the Arbitration Act 42 of 1965 and the common law, while the IAA contains the arbitration law for international commercial arbitrations.
+South Africa reformed its international arbitration law in December 2017 with the enactment of the International Arbitration Act 15 of 2017 (the IAA).
+The country now has two principal arbitration regimes: Domestic arbitrations are regulated by the Arbitration Act 42 of 1965 and the common law, while the IAA governs international commercial arbitrations.

-With the enactment of the IAA, South Africa has taken a number of important steps in establishing itself as a hub for international arbitration:
+With the enactment of the IAA, South Africa has taken several important steps in establishing itself as a safe seat for international arbitrations:

-• South African arbitration law now incorporates the UNCITRAL Model Law on International Commercial Arbitrations.
-This means that the Model Law, as adapted in Schedule 1 to the Act, will apply to international commercial arbitrations where South Africa is the juridical seat of the arbitration.
+• South African arbitration law now incorporates the UNCITRAL Model Law on International Commercial Arbitrations (Model Law).
+This means that the Model Law, as adapted in Schedule 1 to the IAA, will apply to international commercial arbitrations where South Africa is the juridical seat of the arbitration.
 This general rule is subject to the provisos that the dispute is capable of determination by arbitration in South Africa, and that the arbitration agreement is consistent with public policy.

 • The IAA applies to international commercial arbitrations involving both private and public bodies.
-The definition of a public body under the IAA adopts the definition of an organ of state in terms of the South African Constitution.
+The definition of a public body under the IAA adopts the definition of an organ of State in terms of the Constitution of the Republic of South Africa.
 With an increasingly structurally pluralistic State, a public body may in certain circumstances include a private company where that party exercises a public law power or performs a public function (either in terms of the Constitution or in terms of legislation).
-This will be subject to the section 13 of the Protection of Investment Act 22, 2015 (which has not yet come into force), which will deal with disputes between the State and foreign direct investors arising from that legislation.
+This will be subject to section 13 of the Protection of Investment Act 22 of 2015, which deals with applicable disputes between the State and foreign investors.

-• The IAA promotes respect for party autonomy in the resolution of disputes and confirms that no court shall intervene in an arbitration except where provided for in the legislation.
-In addition to the provisions of the Model Law and the question of enforcement of agreements and awards, the IAA confirms that arbitration may not be excluded solely on the ground that legislation confers jurisdiction on a court or other tribunal to determine a matter falling within the terms of an arbitration agreement.
+• The IAA promotes respect for party autonomy in the resolution of disputes and confirms that no court shall intervene in an arbitration except where provided for by the Model Law.
+In addition to the provisions of the Model Law and the question of enforcement of arbitration agreements and awards, the IAA confirms that arbitration may not be excluded solely on the ground that legislation confers jurisdiction on a court or other tribunal to determine a matter falling within the terms of an arbitration agreement.

 • The IAA affords immunity to arbitrators and arbitral institutions in the bona fide discharge of their functions.
 This is a vital measure to ensure the independence and neutrality of the adjudicators in arbitration proceedings.

-The other important objectives of the IAA are to provide for the recognition and enforcement of arbitration agreements and arbitral awards, and to give effect to South Africa’s obligations under the New York Convention.
-The Act repeals and amends the provisions of the previous legislation that dealt with the question of enforcement.
+The other important objectives of the IAA are to provide for the recognition and enforcement of arbitration agreements and arbitral awards, and to give effect to South Africa’s obligations under the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards, 1958 (New York Convention).
+The IAA repeals and amends the provisions of the previous legislation that dealt with the question of enforcement namely, the Recognition and Enforcement of Foreign Arbitral Awards Act 40 of 1977 (repealed) and the Protection of Business Act 99 of 1978 (amended).

 • the making of the award was induced or affected by fraud or corruption.